-- (e) The permittee shall monitor the sulfur contents of No. 2 distillate fuel oil (or a superior grade) and natural gas.
+- (e) The permittee shall monitor the sulfur contents and nitrogen content of No. 2 distillate fuel oil (or a superior grade) and sulfur content of natural gas.
 These values may be provided by the vendor and the frequency of determinations of these values shall be as follows: - a.
 No. 2 Distillate Fuel Oil (or a superior grade).
-The sulfur content shall be determined on each occasion that fuel is transferred to the storage tanks from any other source.
-Records of these values shall be kept by the facility for a five year period for regulatory agency inspection purposes. - b.
+The values, sulfur and nitrogen content, shall be determined on each occasion that fuel is transferred to the storage tanks from any other source.
+Records of these values shall be kept by the facility for a five year period for regulatory agency inspection purposes.

+b.
 Natural Gas.
 Pursuant to 40 CFR 60.334(b)(2), a custom fuel monitoring schedule for the determination of these values shall be followed for the natural gas fired at this facility and shall be as follows: